The Inca ruins of Cojitambo, Cuenca Ecuador

 By Marco Carpio S.

 Since my early years I have been travelling at least once a year to Cuenca.
 A charming colonial city, located South of Ecuador, in the region known as the highlands.

 Previously I wrote about Ingapirca, the biggest legacy from the Inca Empire in Ecuador, located near Cuenca.
 Today I want to focus on other important ruins in the area, Cojitambo.

-A one hour drive, brings visitors to this archeological site, located in Azoguez.
-Here, at an altitude of 3076 m.s.n.m., we find Cojitambo, an Inca and pre-Inca archaeological ruin.
+A one-hour drive brings visitors to this archeological site, located in Azogues.
+Here, at an altitude of 3076 m.a.s.l., we find Cojitambo, an Inca and pre-Inca archaeological ruin.